 The Mental Health Gender Affirming Care Clinic

 Gender affirming care can be hard to find, incredibly expensive, and difficult to access.
 It was when Dr. Jules Chyten-Brennan from the Gender Health Center and Alicia Musquiz from Behavioral Health saw the high number of gender-diverse people experiencing barriers to accessing gender affirming behavioral health care within Santa Clara County, that they, along with other community members, advocated for the creation of a specialty mental health gender affirming care clinic.
-It will operate within the Behavioral Health Services Department, with hopes to begin services in the fall of 2023.
+It will operate within the Behavioral Health Services Department, with hopes to begin services in early 2024.
 The MHSA-funded gender-affirming clinic is being created and implemented by the new Program Manager, Ben Geilhufe, a queer, transgender clinician and educator.
 It will also employ three master’s level Behavioral Health Clinicians who will provide individual, group, and family therapy for transgender and gender-diverse clients.
 In addition to treatment services, Clinicians will write letters of support for gender-affirming medical interventions like hormone therapy and surgeries in collaboration with the Gender Health Center.
 Staff will also include two Mental Health Peer Support Workers, who will support with care coordination and referrals to resources.
 These team members will also be able to go to other health appointments and help clients advocate for themselves within medical, mental health, and other service settings.
 This is key because of the medical discrimination that exists and how some people have experienced medical trauma in other systems, making them hesitant to access services and advocate for themselves.
 The team will be rounded out with a Psychiatrist, a Licensed Psychiatric Technician, a Licensed Clinical Supervisor, and two Health Service Representatives.

 The need for such a clinic cannot be understated.
 Geilhufe said that gender diverse folks of all ages often face staggering amounts of stigma, harassment, and discrimination, which strongly correlates to significant mental health disparities.
 Discrimination can include loss of job or housing due to bias, denial of medical service due to bias, bullying by fellow students or coworkers, and physical and sexual assault due to bias.
 Geilhufe said the national transgender discrimination survey released in 2016 had over 27,000 respondents, and nearly half reported high acuity mental health experiences including suicide attempts.
 While there are more and more community-based organizations around the country that offer mental health services for gender-diverse clients, there are very few county run behavioral health clinics that specifically serve gender-diverse folks of all ages.
 This new clinic is a much-needed service that can be a template for other county behavioral health systems to develop more gender affirming care.